Design meets serenity — The UX/UI journey for a yoga studio

 Studies show that yoga is less common in rural areas (7% of yoga practitioners) than in cities (17%).
 And of those who practice yoga, most actually practice at home (86%), while only ≈20% visit a yoga studio.

-Yoga students/ Client
+Yoga students/ customer

 The studio's target group is primarily women (90%) between 18 and 50 years who value health, well-being and personal development.
 The focus group has a busy work schedule and actively seeks a balance.

-Yoga trainers/ Partner
+Yoga trainers/ partner

 Private yoga or similar health services that already offer the service on a freelance basis and are looking for suitable facilities for larger, regular group classes.